kyegomez/awesome-multi-agent-papers/README.md

 A compilation of the best multi-agent papers by the [Swarms](https://github.com/kyegomez/swarms) Team.
-Our mission is to democratize multi-agent systems to automate the world economy with agents and usher in a post-scarcity Human civilization.
-[Join our community now!](https://discord.com/servers/agora-999382051935506503)
+Our mission at swarms is to build the world's most powerful, reliable, and scalable multi-agent infrastructure stack.
+[Join our community now!](https://discord.gg/jM3Z6M9uMq)

 ## Format